 People often ask us what the ideal parental leave policy looks like.

 What do we think?
 We accept that the ideal world may involve no assumptions about gender roles and care-taking, and involves equal parental involvement of the raising of children.
-And of course we applaud employers like Etsy and Facebook who offer parental leave policies that treat people equally whether they are men or women, straight, gay, hourly, international or domestic employees.
+And of course, we applaud employers like Etsy and Facebook who offer parental leave policies that treat people equally whether they are men or women, straight, gay, hourly, international or domestic employees.

 That said, we would hate for the “perfect” policy to become the enemy of earnest efforts to make progress.
 There are so many employers outside Silicon Valley (and even within the technology sector) that for one reason or another are unlikely to adopt policies such as those in place at Etsy, Google or Adobe.
 Millions of employees out there who are about to become parents, or just interested in becoming parents one day in the future would be happy to simply see their companies improve their offerings.

+Companies are expanding and improving their parental leave policies in different ways.
 For some that may mean offering short-term disability where there is currently no policy at all except FMLA.
 For others it may mean moving away from short-term disability insurance offerings to an actual paid maternity leave policy.
 For those with maternity leave policies already in place, that may mean increasing the number of paid weeks, implementing a paternity leave offering, or re-writing the maternity leave policy to be gender-neutral.
 In short, we applaud all progress and efforts to make progress.

 Headline-generating policies are great for creating a “race to the top” when it comes to benefits, but we would hate for those extremely generous benefits to be dismissed by employers as gilded perks for “other people”, or inapplicable to them.
 To that end, we have found some sample policies that may be helpful to companies who either have no policies in place, or who are looking to understand their options: